 Dublin ferry port is the busiest passenger port in Ireland.
 The port has a great location which is just 2 miles from Dublin’s city centre.

-Travel from Dublin to Cherbourg
+Booking a Dublin to Cherbourg ticket

 Travel from Dublin to Cherbourg with France Ferry Booker.
 Save time when you book your Dublin Cherbourg ferry crossing direct using the button below or by using our handy third-party booking widget to compare the latest deals.
 Using a direct connection to ferry operator reservation systems that travel to France, you can compare all available sailings for your chosen destination in one quick and easy search saving you time online.